-Figure 2: The schematic representation of two pharmacological inhibitors and their mechanism of actions. (a) The transcription of the cluster let-7c/99a/125b-2 miRNAs on a non-HSA21 chromosome is
+Figure 2.
+The schematic representation of two pharmacological inhibitors and their mechanism of actions. (a) The transcription of the cluster let-7c/99a/125b-2 miRNAs on a non-HSA21 chromosome is negatively repressed by androgen receptor agonists like dihydrotestosterone DHT (b) The pharmacological inhibition of Ago2/miR-155 complex which is the responsible machinery for the miRNAs function.

-Prenatal diagnosis of DS
+Prenatal Diagnosis of DS

 The American College of Obstetricians and Gynecologists suggest screening tests for pregnant women that regardless of their gestational age confer with the probability of carrying DS fetuses.
 These standard tests include the first trimester combined test, the integrated screening test and the cell-free fetal DNA analysis.
-The first trimester is combined of two steps.
 The first test is the maternal blood level of pregnancy-associated plasma protein-A (PAPP-A) and human chorionic gonadotropin (HCG) while the second one is the ultrasound able to measure the specific area on the back of the fetus neck.
-Biological fluids including serum, plasma, amniotic fluid, semen, milk, saliva, urine, and bronchial lavage contain extracellular nucleic acids including but not limited to the miRNAs.73 The entrance of fetal microRNAs to maternal circulation (blood) is hypothetically justified by three mechanisms.
-The first one is cellular released exosomes,74 apoptotic bodies and microvesicles which contain waste materials and extracellular nucleic acids excreted out in a selective manner.^{75,76}
+Biological fluids including amniotic fluid, semen, milk, saliva, serum, plasma, urine and bronchial lavage contain extracellular nucleic acids including such as miRNAs.73 The entrance of fetal miRNAs to maternal circulation (blood) is hypothetically justified by three mechanisms.
+The first one is cellular released exosomes,74 apoptotic bodies and microvesicles which contain waste materials and extracellular nucleic acids excreted out in a selective manner.75,76

 The second one is the inter-villous space that sustains the placenta with nutrients and oxygen and the third mechanistic hypothesis relies on the connection between placenta, mother and fetus.
 As the pathology of trisomy 21 is attributed to the presence of an extra copy of HSA21 harboring several DS pathology-associating miRNAs, one might envision on exploiting these overexpression patterns whereby, DS fetuses would be spotted and legally terminated.
-Furthermore, among extracellular nucleic acids, microRNAs tend to be more stable in maternal circulation, due to the resistance against various pH conditions and enzymatic degradation.
+Furthermore, among extracellular nucleic acids, miRNAs tend to be more stable in maternal circulation, due to the resistance against various pH conditions and enzymatic degradation.
 Thereby these HSA21 miRNAs could constitute a potential biomarker for diagnosis of some diseases.

-Placenta-specific microRNA in maternal blood is detected by many methods including microarray, deep sequencing, and quantitative RT-PCR.
-T4.82.83 Here we reviewed microRNAs as a non-invasive novel maternal biomarker for diagnosis of DS.
-In 2014 the microarray-based genome-wide expression profiling was undertaken in order to assess the expression of microRNA in maternal whole blood and placenta sample.
+Placenta-specific miRNA in maternal blood is detected by many methods including microarray, deep sequencing, and quantitative RT-PCR.
+Here we reviewed miRNAs as a non-invasive novel maternal biomarker for diagnosis of DS.
+In 2014 the microarray-based genome-wide expression profiling was undertaken in order to assess the expression of miRNA in maternal whole blood and placenta sample.
 Some other studies revealed maternal plasma levels of miR-99a and miR-3156 were significantly higher in pregnant women carrying DS affected fetuses.
-Additionally, four upregulated HSA21-encoded microRNAs including miR-99a, Let-7c miR-125b-2, and miR-155 were significantly found to be higher in a pregnant woman compared to none-pregnant woman although they didn't differ between euploid and trisomy21 bearing pregnancies, therefore, they couldn't be considered reliable biomarkers for none-invasive diagnosis of DS.
-Until now based on most of the clinical investigations, the HSA-21 encoded microRNAs cannot be perfect biomarkers for diagnosis of DS.
+Additionally, four upregulated HSA21-encoded miRNAs including miR-99a, Let-7c miR-125b-2, and miR-155 were significantly found to be higher in a pregnant woman compared to none-pregnant woman although they didn't differ between euploid and trisomy21 bearing pregnancies, therefore, they couldn't be considered reliable biomarkers for none-invasive diagnosis of DS.
+Until now based on most of the clinical investigations, the HSA-21 encoded miRNAs cannot be perfect biomarkers for diagnosis of DS.